Phala-Network/phala-wiki/content/docs/poc2/run-a-gatekeeper.md

 You will likely run your Gatekeeper on a server with TEE hardware running Linux.
 For this guide we will be using Ubuntu 18.04, but the instructions should be similar for other platforms.

-The transactions weights in Phala Network were benchmarked on standard hardware.
+The transaction weights in Phala Network were benchmarked on standard hardware.
 It is recommended that Gatekeepers run at least the standard hardware in order to ensure they are able to process all blocks in time.
-The following are not _minimum requirements_ but if you decide to run with less than this beware that you might have performance issue.
+The following requirements are not necessarily _minimum requirements_.
+But if you try to run with less than this, beware that you might have performance issue.

 #### Standard Hardware